TPE vs Silicone Menstrual Cup: What’s the deal?

 The Slight Edge Goes to Silicone Menstrual Cups

 But, if we had to choose one?
 We’d probably stick with a menstrual cup made from medical grade silicone, even though it may be a bit more expensive.
-They have a few advantages over the Meluna Cup which is made from TPE, including the following:
+They have a few advantages over the Meluna Cup or Oi Cup which are made from TPE, including the following:

 - A longer lifespan (5-10 years vs 3-5).